Holidays on Scottish islands

 All the Hebridean islands have fantastic food!
 Buying fresh fish and seafood straight off the boats is a great holiday experience.
 Cattle and sheep grazing on sandy grasslands and heather hills of the Hebrides produces some of the best flavoured meat you can buy.
 Stornoway black pudding, Mull Cheddar, and Island Bakery biscuits are now exported throughout the world and there are still lots of small family producers making tablet, chocolate, jams, biscuits, cheese, seasalt and seaweed flakes and many other artisan products.
 There are many smokehouses dotted throughout the Hebrides, each with a different smoke which flavours their smoked salmon.
 You could tour between them to see which you prefer: Uig Lodge in Lewis, Stornoway Smokehouse, Asmhunnsuidhe Castle (their smoked venison is delicious!), Hebridean Smokehouse, Salar Smokehouse in South Uist, Tobermory Fish Company, Garden of Skye Smokehouse are some of the best known, but there are new ones opening all the time so you might discover a tiny gem.

 Boarding a ferry is part of the magic of an island holiday (the smell of the sea mingling with bacon frying on the Cal Mac ferries is very evocative of the start of the holiday) and many families return year after year to the same island self-catering cottage.
-Choose from a range of selfcatering cottages and houses and experience life on a Scottish island. varies greatly - a thatched cottage on Uist, a former blackhouse on Harris, luxury cottages on Skye, houses on Mull beaches - you will find a superb choice of island self-catering cottages here.
+Choose from a range of cottages, crofts and houses and experience life on a Scottish island.
+Hebridean self-catering varies greatly - a thatched cottage on Uist, a former blackhouse on Harris, luxury cottages on Skye, houses on Mull beaches - you will find a superb choice of island holiday cottages here.
 You may just want to stay!